 - What is your price range – Knowing how much you’re willing to spend on the bike will narrow your choice down.

 - Expensive doesn’t necessarily mean best.
-If your budget is low, look for sales.
+Check out Best Gear Cycles under 6000 if your budget is low, and look for sales.
 Last year’s model could be just as good as this year’s.
 For you the most fashionable bike may not be a factor in choosing a bike so do look around for the bargain bikes on sale.

 - Work with the bike shops assistants to determine the correct bike size for you.
 This will be important in determining your enthusiasm for riding.